10 Best Apps Like Self to Build Credit (2026)

 Monthly Fee Best For

-Kikoff ★ Credit Line + Secured Card All 3 Bureaus $5/mo flat · no interest Rent payment reporting + credit error disputes $5+ Low-cost credit line + rent reporting Visit →
+Kikoff ★ Credit Line + Secured Card All 3 Bureaus $5/mo flat · no interest Rent payment reporting + credit error disputes $5+ Low-cost starter credit line with all-3-bureau reporting and clear, flat pricing.
+Visit →

 MoneyLion Credit Builder Loan All 3 Bureaus APR 5.99%–29.99% Credit monitoring + zero-interest InstaCash advances Membership incl.
 Credit builder loans + personal finance tools Visit →

-Grow Credit Credit Builder Card All 3 Bureaus Free – $9.99/mo Builds credit through existing subscription payments $0 – $9.99 Building credit via monthly subscriptions Visit →
+Grow Credit Credit Builder Card All 3 Bureaus Free – $9.99/mo Builds credit through existing subscription payments $0 – $9.99 Building credit with subscriptions you already pay, starting on a free tier with no new debt.
+Visit →

 Super Pay Card Secured Credit Card All 3 Bureaus $15/mo Unlimited cashback · no credit check required $15 Secured card with cashback rewards Visit →